 During visitor center hours, you may dine at Carlsbad Caverns Trading Company (CCTC), located at the west end of the building, past the gift shop.
-Visitors may choose a sandwich, salad, yogurt, or other snacks from the grab-and-go coolers or have a hot sandwich or meal made to order at the hot/cold food line.
+Visitors may choose a sandwich, salad, yogurt, or other snacks from the grab-and-go coolers or have a hot meal made at the food line.
 A variety of bottled, fountain and hot drinks are also available.

-Please keep in mind that in order to protect the cave and the wildlife, any consumption of food and drink, except plain, unflavored water, is prohibited in any cave except in the underground snack bar in Carlsbad Cavern.
-Diabetics and persons with other medical conditions requiring them to eat or drink while in the cave are permitted on a limited basis.
-Food use has the potential for cave contamination, increased litter, and increased animal attraction into cave areas not usually frequented by wildlife.
+Please keep in mind that in order to protect the cavern and the wildlife, any consumption of food and drink, except plain, unflavored water, is prohibited in any cave except in the underground snack bar in Carlsbad Cavern.
+Diabetics and persons with other medical conditions requiring them to eat or drink while in the cavern are permitted on a limited basis.
+Food use has the potential for cavern contamination, increased litter, and increased animal attraction into cavern areas not usually frequented by wildlife.

 If you brought food with you, picnic tables are located at the east end of the visitor center parking lot and at the Rattlesnake Springs Picnic Area, about 15 miles (24 km) from the visitor center.
 Please check with a park ranger for fire restrictions before using a grill or camp stove.

-Outside of the park, dining is available seven miles (11 km) from the visitor center in White's City or in the town of Carlsbad about 30 minutes away.
+Outside of the park, dining is available seven miles (11 km) from the visitor center in White's City, New Mexico or in Carlsbad, New Mexico, about 20 miles (32 km) away.
 For a list of restaurants, contact the Carlsbad Chamber of Commerce at 575-887-6516 or visit www.carlsbadchamber.com.

 Carlsbad Caverns National Park offers no overnight lodging or campgrounds.
 Primitive camping is allowed in the backcountry only, and requires a free permit which is issued at the park's visitor center when you arrive (not reservable in advance).

-The town of Carlsbad, New Mexico also has numerous lodging and campground options.
-Carlsbad is located 20 miles (32 km) northeast of the park, on highway 62/180.
+Carlsbad, New Mexico also has numerous lodging and campground options.
+Carlsbad is located about 20 miles (32 km) northeast of the park, on Highway 62/180.
 For a list of businesses, please contact the Carlsbad Chamber of Commerce at 575-887-6516 or visit www.carlsbadchamber.com.